spsphulse/My-Portfolio/_posts/2019-07-30-whats-going-on-amazon.md

 -Garden
 -Plant

-Finally just for funsies, I removed majority reviews indicating the GTD book using the following code(containing words such as david,author,GTD etc).
+Finally just for funsies, I removed majority reviews indicating the GTD book using the following code(containing words such as david,author,GTD etc) and recreated the LDA model to check weird reviews with that subset.

 ```python
 df = pd.read_csv('GTD_Final_Reviews.csv',index_col=None)